-- Firstly, what are the benefits of becoming a Private Tutor?
+- 01. What are the Benefits of Becoming a Private Tutor?

-- What Exactly Do I Need to Write on My Tutoring Ad?
+- 04. What Exactly Do I Need to Write on My Tutoring Advertisement?

-- So, What Should My Tutoring Rates Be?
+- 05. What Should My Tutoring Rates Be?

 Private tutoring is a direct line to the heart of new experiences.

-At Superprof there are over plenty of students looking for tutoring across a broad range of disciplines.
+At Superprof, there are always plenty of students looking for tutoring help across a broad range of disciplines.

-Firstly, before any of this, you’ll need to create an appropriate advert to attract the right students.
+Firstly, before any of this, you’ll need to write an appropriate tutoring advertisement or flyer to attract the right students.
 But how do you do this?
 What do you need to include?
-The answers to finding students of home or online tutoring are here…
+Marketing ideas and the answers to finding students for home or online tutoring are here.

-Firstly, what are the benefits of becoming a Private Tutor?
+What are the Benefits of Becoming a Private Tutor?

-Before you begin creating your tutoring advert, it’s important to determine whether or not private in-home or online tutoring is a good job for you, and secondly the type of lesson you want to offer and the school level you prefer to teach.
+Before you begin creating your tutoring ads, it’s important to determine firstly whether or not private in-home or online tutoring is a good job for you, and secondly the type of lesson you want to offer and the school level you prefer to teach.

 In Australia, the tutoring industry is booming!
 There are job opportunities for tutors of every subject imaginable and many can command a very decent hourly rate.
 Money and opportunity are obvious bonuses, but there are countless reasons why people choose to become a tutor, some of them you may not have thought of.
-From schedule autonomy and intellectual stimulation to sharing your passions and connecting with new people - there’s never been a better time to further your career as a private tutor.
+From schedule autonomy and intellectual stimulation to sharing your passions and connecting with new people — there’s never been a better time to further your career as a private tutor.

 Let’s look more deeply into the benefits of the job of tutoring, whether private, group or online.

 Freedom and Flexibility

 Undeniably, one of the best parts about being a private tutor is the flexibility and autonomy of setting and managing your own schedule.
-Of course, scheduling as a tutor is dependent on the timetable of your students, but this is no nine-to-five.
+Of course, scheduling as a tutor is dependent on the timetable of your students, and this is rarely a nine-to-five job.
 You communicate and work with your students to meet your scheduling needs as well as theirs.

 If you aren’t interested in working on a particular day, you can make this clear to your students.
 If you need time away from work for travel or personal arrangements, parents and students are generally far more understanding than a typical employer would be.